 Where a foreign affiliate has an active business, there have not been any distributions in the year, and there is no property income, then the results of the affiliate will generally not affect the taxpayer's income.
 For these affiliates, the information returns can be (and often are) completed after the sixmonth deadline given it is known in advance that there will be no impact on the corporate income tax return.
-Similarly, where a foreign affiliate has income from sources other than an active business, has been involved in a reorganization during the year, or has made a distribution during the year, the impact on the corporate income tax return can be determined in advance of preparing the information return.
+Similarly, where a foreign affiliate has income from sources other than an active business, has been involved in a reorganization during the year, or has made a distribution during the year, the impact on the corporate income tax return.